-Concurrent enrollment in career and technical education coursework is provided to high school students with credit granted by both high schools and by cooperating credit-granting (non-UCAT) colleges or universities.
-In the 2015-2016 school year, over 20,000 students earned concurrent enrollment credit in CTE courses.
-Concurrent enrollment opportunities are a critical component as High School to College and Career Pathways are developed to open more career and technical education opportunities for secondary students in higher education.
+Concurrent enrollment in career and technical education coursework is provided to high school students with credit granted by high schools as well as cooperating credit-granting (non-USTC) colleges or universities.
+In the 2016-2017 school year, secondary students earned over 22,000 concurrent enrollment credits in CTE courses.
+Concurrent enrollment opportunities are a critical component in High School to College and Career Pathways.
+Pathways are developed to open more career and technical education opportunities for secondary students in higher education.